Fourmilab/orbits/README.md

 ![Fourmilab Orbits](marketplace/images/orbits_1.png)

+**BEWARE!
+This software is under active development.
+Components contain bugs, unimplemented and partially-implemented features, diagnostic and debug code, and are subject to incompatible changes at any time.
+This repository is intended to serve as a backup and archive of my development repository, and while you're welcome to use any code you find here (subject to the terms of LICENSE.md), be aware that it may not have been adequately tested or, indeed, work at all.
+When the product is released to the Second Life Marketplace, this disclaimer will be removed.**

 [Fourmilab Orbits](https://marketplace.secondlife.com/p/Fourmilab-Orbits/????????)
 is a model of three kinds of astronomical systems for the Second Life virtual world.
 The models include: